Wufan0Willan/CSP/README.md

 # CSP
-The official CSP frontend implementation based on fairseq and the pretrained checkpoint
+The official CSP frontend implementation based on fairseq and the pretrained checkpoint.

+Coming soon after accept.